 Pedagogy: You need to demonstrate significant exposure to pedagogical theory and strong pedagogical practice that includes regular, reflective, and professional goal-setting.
 Successful applicants have typically pursued meaningful professional development in pedagogy, including conferences, summer institutes, and school-based efforts.

 Knowledge of Students: You need to provide evidence of a commitment to understanding students as individuals and learners.
 Evidence of this comes through in thoughtfully constructed lesson design and in the way you build classroom culture cognizant of the lived experience of students’ families, communities, and cultures.

 MƒA Master Teacher Fellowship Admissions Process

-The MƒA Master Teacher Fellowship admissions process consists of multiple stages that provide an opportunity to reflect on learning, teaching practice, and professional identity.
-There are 5 stages:
+The MƒA Master Teacher Fellowship admissions process consists of multiple stages:

 - Submit a written application (via the MƒA website)

 - MƒA reviews written applications and grants finalist interviews to select applicants